-Nakano is a special ward near Shinjuku, and is home to various places such as Nakano Sun Plaza and Nakano Broadway.
-Its convenient location in Tokyo makes it a great place to visit.
-Here are 4 things to do in Nakano to make the most of your trip to Tokyo!
+Nakano is a special ward near Shinjuku and is home to various places such as Nakano Sun Plaza and Nakano Broadway.
+Tokyoites know it well and often visit it.
+Its convenient location in Tokyo makes it a easy to visit.
+Here are 39 things to do in Nakano to make the most of your trip to Tokyo!

-While in Tokyo, you just have to try the local food!
+Japanese food is one of the biggest reason people visit Japan, and there are endless places to try it in.
 This tour offers a walk around the Nakano area where you will visit recommended establishments to try sushi, okonomiyaki, sake, yakitori and more!
 This is a must-try for foodies who want to eat real Japanese street dishes!

 Booking details: Explore Tokyo’s Nakano area on a local food tour!

-In a dojo in Nakano is a professional who will teach you real samurai and ninja techniques such as discovering your “inner body sense”.
-There is also a tryout with shurikens and a katana, a Japanese sword.
+In a dojo in Nakano thereis a professional who will teach you real samurai and ninja techniques such as discovering your “inner body sense”.
+There is also a tryout with shurikens (ninja stars) and a katana, a Japanese sword.
 If this sounds like something you’d enjoy, book your tickets below!

 Booking details: Train your inner spirit in a samurai & ninja training, Tokyo

 For a relaxing stroll and to get away from the busy streets of the city, you should go to the pretty Momijiyama Park.
 This peaceful and open space is about a five-minute walk from Nakano Station and has lovely trees, grass patches, flower beds, and ponds.
 This would be the ideal spot for a picnic or a walk.

 Zenjoji Temple is a very urban-style Buddhist temple located just a three-minute walk from Nakano Station.
 It is a nice place to reflect, pray, and take in the sights and sounds of an authentic Buddhist temple in Japan.
 People often come to pray here when passing and it is known as a temple popular among the locals.